Reviews You Can Rely On

 Ease of Use

-As mentioned, setup is one of the M5's strongest points.
-At just over 10 minutes, we were left wondering if we missed something.
-The packaging in the box is a clever design — it doubles as a jig to position and attach the gantry to the base, which requires just a few screws to attach.
+Setup is a claimed 15-minute process, according to the manufacturer, and it took us almost exactly that.
+This is one of the M5's strongest points.
+There are so few parts in the box that we were left wondering if we missed anything, but no. The packaging in the box has a clever design — it doubles as a jig to position and attach the gantry to the base, which requires just a few screws to attach.
 The touchscreen interface is already attached, so all you really need to do is plug in a few wiring harnesses, attach the spool holder, and pop on the removable bed.
-That's it.

 Print Capabilities

 AnkerMake claims that the M5 will go up to 500mm/s.
-That's nearly 20 inches per second and way too fast in our opinion, as it could easily mess with the print quality.
+That's nearly 20 inches per second and way too fast, in our opinion, as it could easily mess with the print quality.
 We chose to run our prints at 150mm/s.
-That's already faster than most printers which we like to run around 90mm/s usually, so we do have to give credit to the M5 here.
+That's already faster than most printers, which we like to run around 90mm/s usually, so we do have to give credit to the M5 here, even if the speed is unnecessary in most cases.

 Support

-Just take a look at the M5 Support Page.
-Anything you'll really need to know is presented in simple, clear, quick videos set to upbeat stock Muzak.
-Their maintenance and replacement FAQs are also really impressive — if you have a problem, AnkerMake wants you to get the help you need.
-We wish all companies felt this strongly about customer service.
+If you take a look at the M5 Support Page, you'll be impressed.
+Anything you really need to know is presented in simple, clear, quick videos set to upbeat stock Muzak.
+Their maintenance and replacement FAQs are also impressive — if you have a problem, AnkerMake wants you to get the help you need.
+We wish all brands felt this strongly about customer service.

-Its warranty is fairly standard for the printer itself at a full year, but the accessories are strangely short at only three months.
+There's a 30-day money-back guarantee, and the warranty for the printer itself is fairly standard, lasting a full year, but the accessory warranties are strangely short at only three months.
 We hope that doesn't mean AnkerMake expects parts to break or wear out particularly quickly, but we didn't see anything go awry in our testing, so no reason to be distrustful so far.

 Should You Buy the AnkerMake M5?